nicklotz/kubeconcepts/public/01-kubernetes-intro.md

 5. Look at recent pod events for the deployment.
 ```
-kubectl describe pods -l app=nginx-deployment
+kubectl describe pods -l app=nginx
 ```

 > Why are the liveness and readiness checks failing?
-Do the **/healthz** and **/ready** endpoints exist?
+The `/healthz` and `/ready` endpoints don't exist in the default NGINX image.
+NGINX only serves content from `/` by default, so the probes are returning 404 errors.

 6. Modify the liveness and readiness probes to change which paths are queried in the NGINX deployment.
+We'll change from `/healthz` and `/ready` to just `/` which NGINX serves by default.
 ```
+# sed -i performs in-place editing
+# 's/old/new/g' substitutes all occurrences of 'old' with 'new'
+# On macOS, use: sed -i '' 's/healthz//g' mynginxdeployment.yaml
 sed -i 's/healthz//g' mynginxdeployment.yaml
 ```
 ```